WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 was drawing boundaries of responsibilities such that we can make a clean software architecture.
 But the development of software is progressive.
-This design may give an opportunity to a clean software architecture, but enforcing developers to give an aspect a name at the very begining time slows down the progress of development.
+This design may give an opportunity to a clean software architecture, but enforcing developers to give an aspect a name at the very beginning time slows down the progress of development.

 > Name that can be named is not universal and eternal Name.
+>
 > -- Lao Tsu

 We give something a name for somewhat purpose.
 If the purpose changes,